Commercial Audition Techniques

 Is there a contemporary commercial sound?
-We’ll discuss the expectations for delivery styles among casting directors, agents and producers.
-We’ll survey samples of trending ads.
-We’ll explore what sounds sell for specific products and services, and how to create your own commercial signature inside and outside these trends.
+We’ll discuss prevailing expectations among industry leaders.
+We’ll explore delivery styes specific to products and services, and how to create your own commercial signature inside and outside these trends.

 What’s involved in optimal preparation?
-We’ll go over simple warm ups and keys to vocal health.
-We’ll practice the methods of the blank slate, mapping, and varying your reads.
+We’ll practice exercises of the blank slate, text mapping and varying your reads.
 We’ll begin to establish a prep process that works for you.

-How do you land the chance to be heard, and increase the amount of times you are?
-We’ll walk through research and rehearsal techniques.
-We’ll cover commercial demo guidelines, and how to design and craft a demo that showcases you.
-We’ll review the top 3 methods for securing an audition and the top 3 rules of networking etiquette.
+How do you land the chance to be heard, and increase the amount of times that happens?
+We’ll walk through resources and research techniques.
+We’ll cover commercial demo guidelines and how to design and craft a demo that showcases your unique talents.

 Delivery and Direction